Ones and Zeros (Young Guns album): Release and promotion

 The first single from the album, "I Want Out", was premiered on 7 August 2014 on Alternative Press, almost 10 months prior to the release of the album.
 A music video, directed by Drew Cox, was released at the same time.
 The video, featuring a lot of special effects and "trippy" visuals, was an effort to make a video unconventional to most modern rock bands.
 The single peaked at number 16 on the Billboard Mainstream Rock chart.
 The band had initially aimed for a February 2015 release timeframe, but the release was pushed back, with the band instead releasing a second single, "Speaking in Tongues", at that time, while announcing the official release date for the album – June 8, 2015.
-The band signed with American record label Wind-up Records well ahead of release in order to prevent the long delay in release in the United States that had occurred with Bones.
+The band signed with American record label Wind-up Records well ahead of release to prevent the long delay in release in the United States that had occurred with Bones.
 Two months prior to the album's release, embarked on a short North American tour with American rock band Breaking Benjamin, who were also promoting an upcoming album release in June.
 A third single, "Daylight", was released in April 2015, a fourth single, "Infinity" in May 2015, a fifth single, "Rising Up", in July 2015, and a sixth single, "Ones and Zeros" in November 2015.

 The album debuted at number three on the Billboard Top Heatseekers chart, higher than their prior album, Bones, which peaked at number 35.
 However, none of the six singles were able to match the success of the single "Bones", with "I Want Out" being the only one managing to chart at all.